doug-h-rice/virtual-nascom2-dhr/README.md

 ## History

-I first used the x11 version, but upgrades to UBUNTU broke this.
+I first used tommy's  x11 version, but upgrades to UBUNTU broke this.

 I installed SDL1.2 and got this to work on the raspberry Pi